 Fans of the film Get Out have likened Kanye West’s downward spiral to a permanent residency in The Sunken Place.
 For those who haven’t seen the movie, director and writer Jordan Peele describes The Sunken Place as “a brainwashing technique…made possible through a kind of hypnosis, which separates the consciousness of the victim from control of the body.”
 West’s perilous thinking suggests that his mind has been so altered by his reality, he believes he is no longer bound to his body — his Black body.

-West himself has even poked fun at the idea of him being stuck in The Sunken Place, referencing it in many tweets.
+West himself has even poked fun at the idea of him being stuck in The Sunken Place, referencing it in many tweets. false

 Though Kanye West finds it appropriate to make light of his comments and ideology, a large number of people who once looked to him for realness, representation, and guidance no longer can.

 We can confidently say that his pseudo-philosophical ideas of “supporting-those-who-clearly-hate-you-but-use-you-for cool points” are not forward thinking.
 Instead, they are ignorant and a damning departure from what allowed us to love West so dearly in the first place.
 Hopefully, this trend of beyond-woke jargon and beliefs dies out fast.
 If it doesn’t, we are in trouble.
 Earth to Kanye.